-The measure of early leavers from education and training estimates the share of people aged 18 to 24 who leave the education system upon completing, at most, lower secondary education, do not receive further education and do not participate in training.
+The measure of early leavers from education and training assesses the share of people aged 18 to 24 who leave the education system upon completing, at most, lower secondary education, do not receive further education and do not participate in training.

 The Council Resolution on a strategic framework for European cooperation in education and training towards the European Education Area and beyond (2021-2030) sets an EU-level target of the share of early leavers from education and training of no larger than 9% by 2030.
-Figure 4.12 depicts the shares of early leavers across the Danube Region and reveals that several countries were far above the target level in 2020, namely the Republic of Moldova (17%), Romania (16%), Bulgaria (13%) and Hungary (12%), whereas several Danube Region countries had already achieved the level by 2020, namely Czechia (8%), Slovakia (8%), Serbia (6%), Montenegro (4%), Slovenia (4%) and Croatia (2%).
+Figure 4.12 depicts the shares of early leavers across the Danube Region and reveals that several countries were far above the target level in 2021, namely the Republic of Moldova (20%), Romania (16%), Bulgaria and Hungary (12%), whereas several Danube Region countries had already achieved the level by 2021, namely Czechia (7%), Slovakia (8%), Serbia and Montenegro (6%), Slovenia (4%) and Croatia (3%).